Multiple sclerosis (MS) is a

 - Loss of vision or changes in vision

 - Changes in reflexes

-The symptoms of multiple sclerosis may look like other conditions or medical problems.
+other health problems.
 Always see your healthcare provider for a diagnosis.

 In some cases, you may need lab tests or a lumbar puncture to confirm the diagnosis.